-Save time with Intelligent Search:
+Save time with Intelligent Search

-Get enterprise-grade protection:
+Get enterprise-grade protection

-Easy to administer and available everywhere:
+Easy to administer and available everywhere

 Configuring Microsoft Search is simple—we can enable it from the Microsoft 365 admin center and customize settings, including your logo, name, color, and more.
 Users who are authorized can access it on any device just by signing into Bing.

-Microsoft Search gives together results from various sources in Office 365, including SharePoint, OneDrive for Business, Teams, Yammer, Groups, and more.
+Microsoft Search gives together results from various sources in Microsoft Office 365, including SharePoint, OneDrive for Business, Teams, Yammer, Groups, and more.
 Finding relevant results is as simple as a search.

-Share authoritative information and answer questions:
+Share authoritative information and answer questions

 Provides the information and answers our users need to complete tasks, like policies, benefits, tools, resources, and more in work results.
 We can also target specific groups, like new hires or remote workers.

-Find shared files:
+Find shared files

 Microsoft Search uses advanced query understanding to make searching shared documents and files simple.
 Find documents you’re collaborating on and files you are authorized to access.

-Complete tasks faster:
+Complete tasks faster

 Integrate PowerApps with your content to enable task completion within work results.

-Reduce support costs:
+Reduce support costs

 Reduce costs and make users self-sufficient by embedding custom answers to common questions and minimizes the need for them to contact your help desk, IT department, or support team.
 Configure Microsoft Search with Bing in your office site.

-Configuring Microsoft Search in office site:
+Configuring Microsoft Search with Bing in Office Site

 - Go to your office Admin Center → Setting → Service & add-ins:

-- Search and click “Microsoft Search”
+- Search and click “Microsoft Search.”

-- Turn the switch on in front of Step 1 in below screenshot and then click on “Get Started” of Step 2:
+- Turn the switch on in front of Step 1 below screenshot and then click on “Get Started” of Step 2: